javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 When Function Declaration is made within a code block, it is visible everywhere inside that block.
 But not outside of it.

-Sometimes that's handy to declare a local function, only needed in that only block.
-But can also be a problem.
+Sometimes that's handy to declare a local function only needed in that only block.
+But that feature may also cause problems.

 For instance, let's imagine that we need to declare a function `welcome()` depending on the `age` variable that we get in run time.
-And then use it sometimes later.
+And then we plan to use it sometimes later.

 The code below doesn't work: